Be the Best Cincinnati Plaintiff You Can Be From the Perspective of a Female Personal Injury Lawyer

-You do not need anything elaborate, or even written in full sentences.
+You do not need anything elaborate, or even write in full sentences.
 However, if you have a notebook with entries that say things like “June 4th – Bill’s wedding.
 Wife has to go alone.
 Can’t go.
 My back hurts too much” you have good, specific evidence of your suffering.

 If keeping a diary is too much for you emotionally, you can ask someone else to help you.
 That person should write down exactly what he or she sees.
 For example, “May 17 – Visited Mary at the hospital.
 I think she recognized me, but she seemed pretty out of it.”

 To read more, look at this article on Avvo.

 You may want to also take a look at this article explaining how you might end up using your diary to prepare for a deposition.